sdcnku/micropython/docs/reference/asm_thumb2_hints_tips.rst

 The tutorial details the fact that assembler functions can support from zero to three arguments, which must (if used) be named ``r0``, ``r1`` and ``r2``.
-When the code executes the registers will be initialized to those values.
+When the code executes the registers will be initialised to those values.

 The data types which can be passed in this way are integers and memory addresses.
-With current firmware all possible 32-bit values may be passed and returned.
-If the return value has the most significant bit set a Python type hint should be employed to enable MicroPython to determine whether the value should be interpreted as a signed or unsigned integer: types are ``int`` or ``uint``.
+With current firmware all possible 32 bit values may be passed and returned.
+If the return value may have the most significant bit set a Python type hint should be employed to enable MicroPython to determine whether the value should be interpreted as a signed or unsigned integer: types are ``int`` or ``uint``.